Helium6CRES/rocks_analysis_pipeline/README.md

 --------------------------------------------------------------------------------
 # rocks_analysis_pipeline

-This repo contains scripts for running katydid, a C++ based analysis tool adapted from Project 8 that extracts physically relevant features from spectrograms, on the CENPA cluster (rocks) and then conducts the post processing of these tracks and events.
+This repo contains scripts for running katydid, a C++ based analysis tool adapted from Project 8 that extracts physically relevant features from spectrograms, on the CENPA cluster (WULF) and then conducts the post processing of these tracks and events.

 --------------------------------------------------------------------------------
 ### Run an analysis then make interactive plots of cres track features!